Gambling in Connecticut: Parimutuel wagering

-Parimutuel wagering on horse racing, greyhound racing, and jai alai is offered at sixteen off-track betting (OTB) parlors around the state operated by Sportech, and also at the two tribal casinos.
-The Sportech operation had a total annual handle of $168 million as of 2015, with $125 million paid out for winning bets.
+Parimutuel wagering on horse racing, greyhound racing, and jai alai is offered at nine off-track betting (OTB) parlors around the state operated by MyWinners, part of Sportech, and also at the two tribal casinos.
+The MyWinners operation had a total annual handle of $168 million as of 2015, with $125 million paid out for winning bets.
 Two greyhound tracks and three jai alai frontons have previously operated in Connecticut.

 Horse racing and off-track betting were legalized in 1971.
 Jai alai and dog racing were added the following year.
 A horse track named Connecticut Park was proposed to be built in Wolcott, but was canceled in the late 1970s after failing to gain state approvals.
 The state's OTB operation opened for business in 1976.
 Jai alai frontons opened in Hartford and Bridgeport in 1976, and in Milford in 1977.
 The Bridgeport and Hartford frontons closed in 1995, and the Milford fronton followed in 2001.
 Plainfield Greyhound Park operated from 1976 to 2005 in Plainfield; Shoreline Star Greyhound Park opened at the former jai alai fronton in Bridgeport in 1996, and closed in 2005.